A choreographic score for one or more brown-skinned Swedish dancers.

 Golden (premiered November 2017), is inspired by the 70’s funk(music)culture and the book Mama Gena’s School of Womanly Arts written by Regena Thomashauer.

-They are served a drink and enter a room where disco music is played.
-After a set time the room becomes quiet and goes completely dark for a few seconds.
+You are served a drink and enter a room where disco music is played.
+After some time the room becomes quiet and goes completely dark for a few seconds.

 What types of bodies get the most place on the dance scene today?